rendecano/CoinEdge/README.md

 # CoinEdge
-An app to demonstrate UBER's newest mobile architecture, RIBs.
+An app to demonstrate Uber's newest mobile architecture, RIBs.